DataDog/documentation/content/en/logs/guide/correlate-your-full-stack-data.md

 Browser logs and RUM events are automatically correlated as explained in the [RUM billing FAQ][10].
 You just need to have [matching configuration between RUM and logs SDK][11].

-## Test the whole correlation from a Synthetic test
+## Leverage the correlation to troubleshoot Synthetic tests

 ### Why?